tridoc/tridoc-backend/README.md

 ### Alternative Methods for Setup

 The following methods expect an instance of Fuseki running on http://fuseki:3030/ with user `admin`  and password `pw123`.
+This fuseki instance must have lucene indexing enabled and configured as in [config-tdb.ttl](config-tdb.ttl).

 #### Docker